lmnt-com/chat-tutor/README.md

 To learn more about the technologies used:

-- [LMNT API](https://docs.lmnt.com/) - learn about LMNT's text-to-speech API.
+- [LMNT API](https://docs.lmnt.com/) - learn about LMNT's text-to-speech and voice-cloning API.
 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [OpenAI API](https://platform.openai.com/docs) - learn about OpenAI's chat completions API.
 - [Supabase Documentation](https://supabase.com/docs) - learn about Supabase features.

 ## Deployment

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.
+The easiest way to deploy your Next.js app is to use [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.